Morristown, New Jersey: 18th century

 The winter of 1780 was the worst winter of the Revolutionary War.
 The starvation was complicated by extreme inflation of money and lack of pay for the army.
-The entire Pennsylvania contingent successfully mutinied and later, 200 New Jersey soldiers attempted to emulate them (unsuccessfully).
+The entire Pennsylvania contingent successfully mutinied.
+Later, 200 New Jersey soldiers also attempted unsuccessfully to mutiny.
 Many soldiers died, due to weak health.

 During Washington's second stay, in March 1780, he declared St. Patrick's Day a holiday to honor his many Irish troops.
 Martha Washington traveled from Virginia and remained with her husband each winter throughout the war.
 The Marquis de Lafayette came to Washington in Morristown to inform him that France would be sending ships and trained soldiers to aid the Continental Army.

-The Ford Mansion, Jockey Hollow, and Fort Nonsense are all preserved as part of Morristown National Historical Park managed by the National Park Service, which has the distinction among historic preservationists of being the first National Historical Park established in the United States.
+Ford Mansion, Jockey Hollow, and Fort Nonsense are all preserved as part of Morristown National Historical Park, managed by the National Park Service, which has the distinction among historic preservationists of being the first National Historical Park established in the United States.

 During Washington's stay, Benedict Arnold was court-martialed at Dickerson's Tavern, on Spring Street, for charges related to profiteering from military supplies at Philadelphia.
 His admonishment was made public, but Washington quietly promised the hero, Arnold, to make it up to him.

-Alexander Hamilton courted and wed Elizabeth Schuyler at a residence where Washington's personal physician was billeted.
+Alexander Hamilton courted and wed Elizabeth Schuyler at a residence where Washington's personal physician resided.
 Locally known as the Schuyler-Hamilton House, the Dr. Jabez Campfield House is listed on both the New Jersey and National Register of Historic Places.

-The Morristown Green has a statue commemorating the meeting of George Washington, the young Marquis de LaFayette, and young Alexander Hamilton depicting them discussing forthcoming aid of French tall ships and troops being sent by King Louis XVI of France to aid the Continental Army.
+At Morristown Green, there is a statue commemorating the meeting of George Washington, the young Marquis de LaFayette, and young Alexander Hamilton as they discussed forthcoming aid from French ships and troops being sent by King Louis XVI to aid the Continental Army in the Revolutionary War.

-Morristown's Burnham Park has a statue of the "Father of the American Revolution", Thomas Paine, who wrote the pamphlet Common Sense, which urged a complete break from British rule.
-The bronze statue, by sculptor Georg J. Lober, shows Paine in 1776 (using a drum as a table during the withdrawal of the army across New Jersey) composing Crisis 1.
+Morristown's Burnham Park has a statue, "Father of the American Revolution", depicting Thomas Paine, who wrote Common Sense in 1776, which urged a complete break from British rule and helped inspire the American Revolution.
+The bronze statue by sculptor Georg J. Lober shows Paine in 1776 using a drum as a table during the withdrawal of the army across New Jersey composing Crisis 1.
 He wrote, "These are the times that try men's souls..."
 The statue was dedicated on July 4, 1950.